 Nestled among the pines in a shire-like collection of guest cabins at the resort, Deepti Kakkar and Fahad Mustafa from Delhi, India are working with Ed Barguiarena, an accomplished composer from Los Angeles.
 They are one of four pairs matched up by the Institute and they have been wrestling with Version 3 of a possible underscore for the opening scene of Kakkar and Mustafa's film "Powerless," a narrative about the struggle to provide electricity in a waning industrial town in India.

 There has been a breakthrough.
 Barguiarena has incorporated the wail of the factory's shift whistle into a haunting chord that conveys a sense of haunting desperation.
-They have been using just a snippet of the film and a minute of music, but there is a sense that they have found a tone that taps into the core of the film's story.

 That is exactly what Peter Golub, Director of the Sundance Film Music Program and Cara Mertes, Director the Sundance Documentary Film Program were hoping would happen when they sent out the invitations to the lab.